-Here are some of the best bass fishing lures for tried-and-true consistency.
+Here are some of the best bass lures for tried-and-true consistency.

 Looking to add a few new baits to your collection?
-There are thousands of hard baits, soft plastics and buzzbaits to choose from, from well-known brands to local start-ups.
+There are thousands of hard baits, soft plastics, spinnerbaits, and buzzbaits to choose from, ranging from well-known brands to emerging fishing companies.

-We can't claim to know about every great bait on the planet, nor can we say what exactly will work in your neck of the woods or with your rod and reel, but we have collected 10 of our favorite bass fishing lures, some old classics and others brand new, that would all make for great additions to your tackle box.
+We can't claim to know about every great bait on the planet, nor can we say what exactly will work in your body of water or with your rod and reel.
+But we have collected 10 of our favorite bass fishing lures, some old classics and others brand new, that would all make for great additions to your tackle box.